staceyJayneLewis/holiday-hotspots/README.md

 # HOLIDAY HOTSPOTS

+UX STRATEGY
+The focus of this site is to allows users to search for their next holiday destination that suits their needs by displaying information such as relevant attractions, accommodations and restaurants.
+It also displays information about recommended and popular holiday destinations.
+The business goals for the site owner is to get users to choose a travel package from the site and/or from it's sponsors.
+The site is used to provide results in a manner that is visually appealing and user friendly so that the page doesn’t look overloaded with information but also displays the holiday destinations information well.
+Why do we need a site for this?
+Well, with the internet being the most popular and preferred method of purchasing holidays nowadays we need to adapt to the digital way of displaying information on.
+For who?
+Whats worth doing?
+The most important?
+Are we attracting somoene to buy something?
+DEFINITION - What are we creating?
+Websites,brochures etc VALUE - What value will it bring?
+What value do you want it to bring?

+Why would customers want to use this?
+Consumers
+How often do you go to the website.
+What do you use it for?
+What do you do before/after using the website?
+Ask users why would they/would not use the website?
+What they like about the style/design?
+When users go to the website, where do they go first?
+What makes a good ecommerce experience?

+Business
+Interview people who use the website and also who wants the website Find out what they like/don’t like about the ideas of the website?
+What will give them the value they want?
+What facilities does it need?
+What does it compare to other websites?

+Is it culturally appropriate?
+Is the content relavant?
+Is it for a corporate site?
+Is it for business customers or general?

+Why are we special?
+Who else are doing it and how well are they doing it?
+What are other sites doing?
+What are the pros/cons of what they are doing?
+What could be better?
+What are the tech considerations?
+Is the technology appropraite?
+Do theirs look better because of better resources?

 <!-- ⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

 In this section, you will include a few paragraphs providing an overview of your project.